What is our Mission?

 “People with mental problems are our neighbors.
 They are members of our congregations, members of our families; they are everywhere in this country.
 If we ignore their cries for help, we will be continuing to participate in the anguish from which those cries for help come.
 A problem of this magnitude will not go away.
 Because it will not go away, and because of our spiritual commitments, we are compelled to take action.”

-What is your congregation doing to widen the welcome and support those with mental illness in your midst?
+What is your congregation, synagogue, organization doing to widen the welcome and support those with mental health related challenges in your midst?
 What are you doing as an individual?
+How is your congregation/organization/synagogue supporting those with mental health challenges or stressors related to neurodiversity?

 Why widen the welcome to all?